akinovak/guess_rate/README.md

 Classification is done by method of SVM and KNN with PCA dimensional reduction.

-For comment prediction I used various tools and alogirthms line natural language processing kit, naive bias and inverse document transformation
+For comment prediction I used various tools and alogirthms like natural language processing kit, naive bias and inverse document transformation